-I work in a hybrid studio - with plenty of outboard gear including vintage echo units (Echorec, Space Echo), reverbs (Lexicons, AKG), compressors (Neve, Chandler), and EQ's.
+I work in a hybrid studio - with plenty of outboard gear including vintage echo units (Echorec, Space Echo), reverbs (Lexicons, AKG), compressors (Neve, Chandler), and EQ's (Siemens and a few re-racked Neve 1084s).
 I have two tape machines: Studer A80 and Revox PR99 mkII (with transformer upgrades).
-On the digital end, I use Pro Tools 12, Logic Pro X, Dangerous Converters, Universal Audio Apollo 8, and plenty of plugins.
+On the digital end, I use Pro Tools, Logic Pro X, UAD Luna, Dangerous Converters, Universal Audio Apollo 8, and plenty of plugins.
 Analog summing through a Studer 962 side-car console.

 Feel free to ask any questions regarding custom orders for small or large projects.
 I do plenty of work for small bands that are just getting started, so don't hesitate to ask about prices for your custom project.